jpcca/pysaebm/README.md

     - Rank the original order by the value (ascending), if original order exists.
     - Able to skip saving traceplots and/or heatmaps.

+- 2025-03-31 (V 0.9.4)
+    - Able to store final theta phi estimates and the final stage likelihood posteior to results.json

 ## Generate Random Data

 ```py